 - Immuran – used to suppress the immune system in patients awaiting an organ transplant.

-- Hormonal medications - progesterone, androstendione, testosterone or contraceptive agents like Provera or Depo-Provera) and older oral contraceptives—(newer birth control pills such as Ortho Tri-Cyclen and Estrostep can actually improve acne)
+- Hormonal medications - progesterone, androstenedione, testosterone, or contraceptive agents (like Provera or Depo-Provera) and older oral contraceptives.
+Newer birth control pills, such as Ortho Tri-Cyclen and Estrostep, can actually improve acne.

 - Cyclosporin – this is for post-transplant patients who must take it to prevent organ rejection.

 - Medications containing iodine or bromine - These medications are much less common today than in earlier years, but some are still in use.
 In the United States today, it is probably more likely to see acne-like outbreaks resulting from heavy consumption of iodine-containing health foods such as kelp.
-The iodine-caused lesions can occur at any age, they occur rapidly after the consumptions of large amounts of iodine, they are likely to be widespread on the face and body, and inflammatory pustules are common.
+Iodine-caused lesions can occur at any age.
+They occur rapidly after the consumption of large amounts of iodine and are likely to be widespread on the face and body.
+Inflammatory pustules are common.

-- Disulfuram (or Antabuse) – prescribed to help chronic alcoholic patients who want to remain sober.
+- Disulfiram (or Antabuse) – prescribed to help chronic alcoholic patients who want to remain sober.

-- Phentermine – drug used for weight loss and appetite suppression
+- Phentermine – a drug used for weight loss and appetite suppression.

 - ADD or ADHD drugs have been found to make acne worse.